 I was raised in sunny Southern California and spent most of my life in and around the ocean.
-I completed my B.S. degree in Marine Biology at California State University Long Beach where I discovered my love for scientific research.
-Following graduation I worked in a water, sediment, and animal toxicology lab as a gas chromatography mass spectrometry analyst until I had the fantastic opportunity to enroll in the Friday Harbor Functional Fish Morphology and Ecology course taught by Dr. Adam Summers and Dr. Lara Ferry.
-This course sparked my interest in filter-feeding and led me to enrolling in a doctoral program where I learned about the wonderful world of human anatomy, functional morphology, biomechanics, fluid mechanics, and materials testing.
+I completed my B.S. degree in Marine Biology at California State University Long Beach where I discovered my love for scientific research on sharks and rays.
+Following graduation I worked in a toxicology lab as a gas chromatography mass spectrometry analyst until I enrolled in a Ph.D program at the University of Washington's Friday Harbor Laboratories.
+This is where I fell in love with the wonderful world of functional morphology, biomechanics, fluid mechanics, and materials testing.

 In Fall 2014, I joined California State University Fullerton's (CSUF) Biology Department as an Assistant Professor of Biomechanics.
 My lab focuses on multiple topics in functional morphology and comparative biomechanics of marine systems.
 I am now accepting applications for Master's students for the Functional Anatomy, Biomechanics, and Biomaterials (FABB) Lab.
 Interested students should click here for more information about applying to CSUF.